 • IAF Methods: Library view dedicated to the Methods Database of the International Association of Facilitators.

-• Methods I created: Contains all methods that you’ve created both on your Personal and Team workspaces, regardless of whether they are private or public.
+• Methods I created: Contains all methods that you’ve created both on your Personal and shared workspaces, regardless of whether they are private or public.
 If you want to build up your own private personal library in SessionLab, this is the view that will show all your methods.

 Each library view has a dedicated address (URL), so you can save or bookmark the specific library view you want to open.